xyproto/algernon/README.md

     * index.pongo2, index.po2 or index.tmpl is Pongo2 code that is rendered as HTML.
     * index.amber is Amber code that is rendered as HTML.
     * index.hyper.js or index.hyper.jsx is JSX+HyperApp code that is rendered as HTML
+    * index.tl is Teal code that is interpreted as a handler function for the current directory.
     * data.lua is Lua code, where the functions and variables are made available for Pongo2, Amber and Markdown pages in the same directory.
     * If a single Lua script is given as a commandline argument, it will be used as a standalone server.
 It can be used for setting up handlers or serving files and directories for specific URL prefixes.
     * style.gcss is GCSS code that is used as the style for all Pongo2, Amber and Markdown pages in the same directory.